| |

 before intervening.

-Was there a storm with
+Was there a

-high winds?
-Could it have fallen from
+storm with high winds?
+Could it have

-that would force the mother to flee?
+in the area that would force the mother

-has been separated from the parents
+touch it has been separated from the

-too long and needs immediate help from
+parents too long and needs immediate

-a professional.
-Otherwise, if the baby
+help from a professional.
+Otherwise,

-walk with good balance, place it in
+too young to walk with good balance,

-a box with non-stringy bedding warmed
+place it in a box with non-stringy bedding

-of a tree close to where you discovered
+base of a tree close to where you discovered

 it.
 Parents will reclaim babies, even